aricooperdavis/OS-Maps-app-tools/README.md

 ## Directions for use
 _You'll need a rooted device to extract maps from the OS App.
 If you don't have a physical rooted device then you can use the emulator built into the Android Studio SDK with a rooted virtual device._

+### Requirements
+You'll need to install [Pillow](https://pillow.readthedocs.io/en/stable/installation.html) and [requests](https://requests.readthedocs.io/en/latest/user/install/#install).
+You should be able to use the `requirements.txt` file for this; i.e. `pip install -r ./requirements.txt`.

 ### Extracting maps
 Directions for extracting the maps downloaded in the OS Maps app to individual MBTiles files